Revisiting The Heisenberg Raison D'etre

 The whole Heisenberg raison d'être revolves around the fact that you cannot separate geopolitics and public policy from markets.
 The market can ebb and flow independently of the outside world for extended periods, but it cannot become its own separate entity.
 Because think about what the market is comprised of.
 It's comprised of assets that are, at the end of the day, inextricably linked to what goes on in the real world.
 That is the inescapable reality.

 But you know what I'll do for you?
-I'll close on a positive note: Caterpillar had a good quarter and as goes CAT, so goes the world.
+I'll close on a positive note: Caterpillar (NYSE:CAT) had a good quarter, and as goes CAT, so goes the world.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.